 Open the Layers panel (Window > Layers) and double-click the default Layer 1 title to rename the layer.
 Rename it as Guides and click OK.

 Click on the Black Text layer to ensure you’re working on that layer.
-Now select the Type Tool (T) from the Tools panel and drag to create a square text frame.
+Now select the Type Tool (T) from the Tools panel and drag to create a square text frame for your typography logo design.

 Type a single letter into the frame and set the Font to Caslon 540 LT Std Roman, Size 150 pt.
 Sit the bottom of the letter on the baseline, marked out by the guide.
 Select the text frame and Edit > Copy, Edit > Paste, editing the letter.
 Sit the second frame to the right of the letter, with about a 20 mm gap between the two letters.